 If you have a well-paying job here, run a business, or have the money to put down a deposit, I think a local credit card is beneficial.
 But I wouldn't stress out about not having one, because it really isn't essential.

-In Thailand cash is still king, and businesses will be happy to take your money, regardless of the color of your plastic.
+Cash is still king in Thailand.
+Businesses will be happy to take your money, regardless of the color of your plastic.